View Gloria Brand's Obituary on emissourian.com and share memories

 |

+Gloria is survived by her husband, Dale Blankenship, Sullivan; one son, Phil Brand and wife Frankie, Homer, La.; two daughters, Shirley Geisler and husband Ray, Union, and Joyce Hipps, of Cabot, Ark.; eight grandchildren; 16 great-grandchildren; and seven great-great-grandchildren.

+She was preceded in death by a daughter, Karen Sue Brand, in infancy; her parents; two sisters, Pat Manues and Dorris Marshall; and one brother, Junior Bartel.

-A funeral service for Gloria J. Brand, 88, Union, will be Saturday, Nov.
-9, at 1 p.m. at Word of Life Church of the Nazarene, Union.
+Visitation for Gloria Brand was held Saturday, Nov.
+9, from 11 a.m. to 1 p.m. at the Word of Life Church of the Nazarene, Union, with a funeral service at 1 p.m.